CodeYourFuture/syllabus-archive/js-core-1/week-3/lesson.md

 * What is a callback and how do you use it?
 * How do you use array methods and properties to manipulate arrays?
 * How can you chain array methods?
-* What are object literals and how do you declare one?
-* What are object properties and methods?

 ---

-> Please make sure you're working on the [js-exercises repo](https://github.com/CodeYourFuture/js-exercises) **Week 3** during this class.

 ## Array properties